The Scottish Alcohol Research Network (SARN) was launched following a Scottish Alcohol Research Summit in December 2012.

 The aim of SARN is to promote a strong collaborative research forum for clinicians, academics and researchers with an interest in responding to alcohol related harm in Scotland, enabling us to co-ordinate and foster meaningful collaborations locally, nationally and internationally.
 If you have an interest in the field of alcohol-related harm please join us

-“The Scottish Alcohol Research Network will bring together those with the vision, passion and commitment to drive forward alcohol research in Scotland.”
+“The Scottish Alcohol Research Network brings together those with the vision, passion and commitment to drive forward alcohol research in Scotland.”

 – Professor Aisha Holloway, Co-Chair of SARN

 Membership and Structure

 The network consists of clinicians, academics, researchers, and relevant others with an interest in alcohol-related harm research.
 The Network meets 3 times a year (May, September and January).
 The group will also welcome members who are unable to attend meetings, but wish to contribute through electronic (e-mail), phone or postal contact.

 The specific aims of the Scottish Alcohol Research Network are to:

 1. Promote alcohol-related research and development activities across and between sectors